p1983-web/ms1-kayaking-project/README.md

 Easy to navigate to and from the main page.
 Testimonials clearly seen in the nav bar.
 * ###### A user showing the site to other people within their business.
 Max-width set so if the site is being shown in a meeting or on a larger screen the content still looks presentable.

+* ###### A user looking for to join a kayaking club in Ireland.
+The user can find out about the Club and the type of kayaking they offer as well as links to a River Trips and events page.
+* ###### A user looking for an established club with experienced members/peers so that they can advance in the sport.
+The user can find out about the club by promotional text information on the sliders and home page.
+* A user is looking for a social club that is friendly and welcoming.
+ A user can see photos of club members enjoying themselves on trips on the home page and Trips pages as well as stories of trips.
+* A user is looking for a roof-rack club as they already have their own gear/boat and don't want that factored into fees.
+* ###### A user looking for a club with a lot of river trips/events and kayaking holidays abroad.
+    A user can read about river trips and events on the bottom section of the homepage and clicking on links there and also via the navigation menu.
+* ###### A user is looking for easy ways to connect with other members to organise peer trips and meet ups.
+    The user can contact us via the contact us page.
+There is a link to this in the navigation and footer.

 ***